rahul-malani-01/Devops_CA2_Jenkins/Readme.md

    - `npm run test:selenium` executed
    - tests passed

-Added this for checking the wehbook (by Rahul)
+Added this for checking the wehbook (by Rahul Malani)